iloveitaly/crypto-index-fund-bot/README.md

 * Ability to exclude specific tokens from the index completely (most existing bots allow for this).
 * Build a cross-exchange index.
 Binance and Coinbase are great, but they have a limited set of tokens.
 I'd like to build an index across multiple exchanges, optimizing for token purchases in each exchange that can't be made in the other (for instance, NEXO isn't available in Binance or CoinBase, but is available in HitBTC).
 I'm not aware of any bot that does this.
 * Convert stablecoin balance to USD for puchasing (Shrimpy does this).
+* Ability to deprioritize (buy last) but still hold certain tokens
+* Open source so I can audit and understand the nuances of the bot.

 Here are some features I *didn't* want that I could imagine others would like: